 - What is the estimated number of patients affected by the condition?

-At the time of designation, adrenal insufficiency affected less than 4.5 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than 193,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, adrenal insufficiency affected less than 4.5 in 10,000 people in the European Union (EU).
+This is equivalent to a total of fewer than 211,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?